Clapham Junction rail crash: Investigations

 An initial internal investigation showed that a wiring fault meant that the signal would not show a red danger aspect when the track circuit immediately in front of the signal was occupied.
 Work associated with the Waterloo Area Resignalling Scheme meant new wiring had been installed, but the old wiring had been left connected at one end, and loose and uninsulated at the other.

 An independent inquiry was chaired by Anthony Hidden, QC for the Department for Transport.
 His eventual report included 93 recommendations, for changes to the working practices of both British Rail and the emergency services.

 A 1978 British Rail Southern Region report had concluded that due to the age of the equipment the re-signalling was needed by 1986.
 However, approval was given in 1984 after a report of three wrong-side signal failures.
 The re-signalling project had been planned assuming more people were available, but employees felt that the programme was inflexible and that they were under pressure to get the work done.
 Installation and testing was carried out at weekend during voluntary overtime, the technician having worked a seven-day week for the previous 13 weeks.
 The re-wiring had been done a few weeks previously, but the fault had only developed the previous day when equipment had been moved and the loose and uninsulated wire had created a false feed to a relay.

 The signalling technician who had done the work had not cut back, insulated, nor tied back the loose wire and his work had not been supervised, nor inspected by an independent person as was required.
 In particular, a wire count that would have identified that a wire had not been removed was not carried out.
 There had been inadequate training, assessment, supervision and testing and, with a lack of understanding of the risks of signalling failure, these were not monitored effectively.

 Critical of the health and safety culture within British Rail at the time, Hidden recommended that unused signal wires needed to be cut back and insulated, and that a testing plan be in place, with the inspection and testing being done by an independent person.
 Signal technicians needed to attend refresher courses every five years, and testers needed to be trained and certified.
 Management was to ensure that no one was working high levels of overtime, and a senior project manager made responsible for all aspects of the project.
 Unprotected wrong side signal failures – where the failure permitted a train to go beyond where it was permitted – had to be reported to the Railway Inspectorate.
-Cab radios, linking driver and signalman, were recommended and to begin installing public address system on existing trains that were not expected to be withdrawn within five years.
+Cab radios, linking driver and signalman, were recommended, as was the installation of address system on existing trains that were not expected to be withdrawn within five years.